Basilica di Santa Maria Della Salute during sunrise

 Venice is quite a dense city, so all the houses have rooms on the small side.
 That includes hotels.

 And it’s not just rooms – the hallways and stairs are narrow as well.
+We even prepared a whole article about where to stay in Venice, so kindly check the best places, according to us.

 This means – and I’ve been repeating this Venice tip a lot already – pack light!
 And leave your big suitcase at home.